 Learn about organic cranberry farming on a tour of Cape Cod's largest organic bog.
 Starting in April and available daily through the fall harvest season, these kid-friendly and accessible tours require advance reservations.
 Before you leave, purchase sweetened dried cranberries and organic cranberry sauce at the farm stand.
 Fresh cranberries by the pound are also available during the harvest season.

-Visit this Cape Cod cranberry grower during the harvest season for tours and to shop for fresh fruit and farm-made products including Bogside Honey.
+Visit this Cape Cod cranberry grower on weekends during the harvest season for bog viewing and to shop for fresh fruit and farm-made products including Bogside Honey.
 Owner Annie Walker left her Broadway production wardrobe supervisor job in 1994 to tend this bog, which was once owned by her grandfather.
 Dennis is the first town in America where cranberries—a native wild fruit—were successfully cultivated.